 The folic acid in the berries may also improve blood circulation in the scalp.
 Some research shows that folic acid deficiency can lead to hair loss (19).
 It also may aid the regeneration of the cells that contribute to hair growth, and prevent graying of hair.

-These are potential benefits of acai berries.
+As you can see, acai berries’ benefits are not limited to health benefits but stretches to hair and skin as well.
 While some of them have been proven by research, some others need scientific backing.
 In the upcoming section, we will look at the nutritional profile of the berries.